What My Therapist Thinks About My Ketamine Treatment

 If you're considering ketamine therapy, talk to your current therapist before you start.
 Ask whether they're willing to provide integration support.
 If not, consider finding a therapist with training in psychedelic-assisted therapy, or adding one as a parallel resource.
 Set realistic expectations about the process; our guide on what to expect during your first session is a useful primer.

 If your therapist is hesitant, share educational resources like our post on how ketamine works.
 Emphasize the medical supervision component.
 Suggest they look into integration techniques.
-And be open to finding additional integration support if needed.
+And be open to finding additional integration support if you need it.

 The Collaborative Approach

-The most powerful part of this for me has been the collaboration.
-Dr. Martinez brings therapeutic skill and emotional support.
-The ketamine provides access and insight.
-I bring the commitment to integration.
-None of those three elements works alone, and skipping any one of them weakens the whole structure.
+The most powerful part of this, for me, has been the collaboration.
+Dr. Martinez brought therapeutic skill and steady emotional support.
+The ketamine gave me access I couldn't reach on my own.
+I brought the commitment to actually integrate it.
+When any one of those was missing, the whole thing lost traction, and I felt it fast.

 Current Status

-Her reflection on where we are now: this combination has restored her faith in the possibility of deep, lasting change.
+Where we are now has, in her words, restored her faith in deep, lasting change.
 She's seeing transformations that used to take years happen in months, but with a solid therapeutic foundation underneath them.

 For Therapists Reading This

-My therapist wants other professionals to know that ketamine-assisted therapy requires new skills but builds on existing ones.
-Integration support is essential for lasting change.
-The therapeutic relationship becomes more important rather than less.
-And continuing education in psychedelic therapy is worth the investment.
+My therapist wants other professionals to know that ketamine-assisted therapy asks for new skills but builds on the ones you already have.
+Integration support is essential for lasting change, the therapeutic relationship becomes more important rather than less, and continuing education in this area is worth the investment.

-The future of mental health care is going to look different than traditional models.
-Having a therapist willing to grow alongside new treatments has been one of the most important parts of my healing.
+Mental health care is going to look different from the traditional model.
+Having a therapist willing to grow alongside a new treatment has been one of the most important parts of my recovery.

 Frequently Asked Questions